 The Pharmaco-MRI Research Unit

-The Pharmaco-MRI Research Unit is part of LUMC’s Radiology Department, which also includes general radiology, nuclear medicine, medical image processing, high-field MRI, and molecular imaging facilities.
+The Pharmaco-MRI Research Unit is part of the LUMC’s Radiology Department, which also includes general radiology, nuclear medicine, medical image processing, high-field MRI, and molecular imaging facilities.
 In addition to serving the needs of patients, the Radiology Department is strongly committed to research, as evidenced by three dedicated research scanners (one 7T and two 3T), and a full-service medical image processing group.